 -

-Interview: Shannon Yip Part 2: Promoting Chinese Folk Dance in the Diaspora
+Under One Sun: Chinese Folk Dance in the Diaspora

 -

-Historic Statement Made by Floyd Mori, JACL National President, to the Japanese American Resisters
+Historic Statement Made by Floyd Mori, JACL National President, to the Japanese American Resisters 2002

 -

-Interview: S. Floyd Mori: A Tenure of Advocacy, An Apology to the Resisters
+S. Floyd Mori: A Tenure of Advocacy, An Apology to the Resisters

-December 16, 2022 – Interview with S. Floyd Mori (c) Copyright Steven Yip May 22, 2023 | Edited by Steve Yip and Koyuki Yip Introduction.
-This interview with S. Floyd Mori, a prominent figure in Japanese American advocacy and former national leader of the Japanese American Citizens League (JACL), provides critical insights into the evolution…
+S. Floyd Mori is a prominent figure in the Japanese American community and former national leader of the Japanese American Citizens League (JACL).
+In this interview, he provides critical insights into social justice activism within the Japanese American community, and…

 -